rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Many answers are available, but none have reached consensus even within the narrow bounds of any given worldview.
-If you try, you'll find schisms with two or more camps debating this issue.
+If you try, you'll likely find schisms with two or more camps debating this issue.
 There will be those that deny any notion of human free will
  (leaving man to a kind of fatalism),